Juangunner4/primos-marketplace/README.md

 ## Docker Setup

 The repository includes a `docker-compose.yml` file that builds images for the frontend and backend and also starts a MongoDB instance.
-Environment values for running the stack locally are stored in `.env`.
+Environment values for development live under `frontend/.env`.
 This file uses the connection string `mongodb://mongodb:27017/primos-db` and sets `BACKEND_URL` to `http://localhost:8080` so the browser can reach the backend when running the containers locally.
-The same values are duplicated in `frontend/.env` and `backend/.env` so each project can run on its own.
-The `.env.test` file contains placeholders for the hosted test environment and is used by both Render and Vercel deployments.
-It also sets `QUARKUS_PROFILE=test` so the backend loads the `application-test.properties` configuration.
-Run `docker compose --env-file .env.test` when testing against that setup.
+A `frontend/.env.test` file contains placeholders for the hosted test environment and sets `QUARKUS_PROFILE=test` so the backend loads the `application-test.properties` configuration.
+Run `docker compose --env-file frontend/.env.test` when testing against that setup.

-The `.env` files also specify a `CORS_ORIGINS` variable so the backend can respond to requests from the frontend in both local and hosted environments.
+The environment files also specify a `CORS_ORIGINS` variable so the backend can respond to requests from the frontend in both local and hosted environments.
-Both files also include a `REACT_APP_PRIMOS_COLLECTION` setting which the frontend uses to identify the Primos NFT collection.
+Both files include a `REACT_APP_PRIMOS_COLLECTION` setting which the frontend uses to identify the Primos NFT collection.
 The value defaults to `primos` and generally does not need to be changed.